In 2009, the biologist E.O. Wilson described what he saw as humanity’s real problem. I think it’s also a meeting problem:

 Think for a moment about the impact of language on our species.
 Before language arose, we had no way to transfer what we learned during our all-too-brief lives to our tribe and following generations.
 “These plants are safe to eat.”
 “You can make a sharp spearhead from this rock.”
 “Snakes live in that cave.”
 Every individual had to painfully acquire such learning from scratch.
 Language allowed parents and tribe elders to pass on valuable knowledge orally, improving survival and quality of life

 Similarly, the later development of writing made it possible to share, physically transfer, and expand a permanent repository of human knowledge.
-And the evolution of the process methodology of science enabled us to design experiments about our world, codify the patterns we discovered, and turn them into inventions that transform our lives.
+The evolution of the process methodology of science enabled us to design experiments about our world, codify the patterns we discovered, and turn them into inventions that transform our lives.

 The effect of technology on education

 Now we’re ready to consider the effect of the historical development of language, writing, and science on education.
 For almost all of human history, language was our dominant mode of communication and our single most important educational tool.
 If you wanted to learn something you had to travel physically to where someone knew what you needed to learn and they would then tell it to you.
-Eventually schools developed: establishments for improving the efficiency of oral communication of information by bringing many students together so they could learn simultaneously from one teacher.
+Eventually, schools developed: establishments for improving the efficiency of oral communication of information by bringing many students together so they could learn simultaneously from one teacher.

 Language reigned supreme for millennia, thus becoming an invisible technology.
 Only when writing became established it was finally possible to asynchronously transmit information.
-By that time, the model of the single teacher and multiple students was buried deep in our collective psyche and, to a large extent, the book paradigm mirrored the language process since most books were written by a single expert and absorbed by a much larger number of readers.
+By that time, the model of the single teacher and multiple students was buried deep in our collective psyche, and, to a large extent, the book paradigm mirrored the language process since most books were written by a single expert and absorbed by a much larger number of readers.

 (The very word lecture beautifully illustrates the adoption of old models that took place during the development of writing.
-The word is derived from the latin lectūra which means—to read!
+The word is derived from the Latin lectūra which means—to read!
 The first books were so rare that a group who wished to study a book’s content would have someone read the book out loud while the others copied down what they heard.)

 Even science started as an individual enterprise.
-The early study of “natural philosophy” by Socrates, Aristotle, and others used an oral teacher-students model.
+The early study of “natural philosophy” by Socrates, Aristotle, and others used an oral teacher-student model.
 Although science today is largely an intensely cooperative enterprise, we still see considerable leftovers of the older invisible technologies in its societal organization: prescribed progressions towards mastery of fields, formal paths to tenure, the format of academic meetings, etc.

 The effects of invisible technologies